 However, “[t]he review received widespread media coverage, largely citing it as finally putting to rest any doubts regarding the efficacy of antidepressants,” explain the authors of the latest BMJ Open paper.

 Led by Dr. Klaus Monkholm, the authors of the new publication believe that the earlier work by Dr. Cipriani did not address certain biases in the data.
-Dr. Monkholm and others initially penned a critique in The Lancet in September 2018.
+Dr. Monkholm and others initially penned a

 In it, the authors outline a number of issues.
 For instance, in an ideal study, participants are “blinded.”
 This means that they do not know whether they are receiving the drug or the placebo.